Vanshi1502/voting_machine/README.md

 # Advanced Voting Machine (Verilog)

-This project simulates an **advanced voting machine** using Verilog HDL.
-It features:
+This project implements a digital voting machine using a Finite State Machine (FSM) in Verilog.
+It is designed for simulation in Vivado or any Verilog-compatible simulator and demonstrates advanced digital design concepts suitable for academic or professional portfolios.

+FEATURES:
 - Password-protected voting access
 - Five candidate options (A, B, C, D, E)
 - Tie detection